 A frothy, boozy, perfect mix of sweet and strong: the espresso martini.
 No, you haven't transported back to 2002.
 The espresso martini is BACK, and the new, modern version is better than ever.

 This post may contain affiliate links.
 I may make a small commission if you make a purchase through those links.

 How to make an espresso martini

 You are going to be shocked by how simple this cocktail is to make!
+While the original recipe popularized by then-Calvin Klein model Kate Moss in the 90's was mostly just vodka, espresso, and Kahlua, the modern espresso martini recipe is a little more refined.
 Simply combine a shot of vodka, 1 ounce of freshly brewed espresso, ½ ounce of chicory liquor or coffee liquor, and ½ ounce of brown sugar syrup in a shaker filled with ice.

 Shake vigorously, and serve up in a martini or Nick and Nora glass!

 What makes an espresso martini frothy?

 The BEST espresso martini is a frothy one!
 The espresso makes the cocktail frothy, which is why it's so important to use espresso and not coffee in this recipe if you are able to.
 If you do not have access to espresso, you can use coffee shake the heck out of it to try to get a little froth going, but don't expect it to have that wonderfully rich froth that hangs around while you keep drinking like in the restaurant.